MarkBruyneel/Canvas/README.md

 This repository was created to put scripts for processing information from Canvas or checking files in Canvas, depending on what is needed.
+The Canvas test script uses Canvas links to check whether the file still exists in the Digital Learning Environment Canvas, without opening it or downloading it.
+The results are storedin the log file and can be used later to combine with other data.
+It only requires some basic access to Canvas.